cdelledonne/verartis.com/content/english/_index.md

 ################################################################################

 banner:
-  title: Museum and city tours in the Netherlands
+  title: Cultural tours in the Netherlands
-  image: images/dutch-arch.svg
-  content: >
-    Let us guide you around the amazing museums and splendid cities of the Netherlands
   button:
     enable: false
     label: Find out more